 Show and tell

-This activity creates space for personal sharing without feeling forced.
+This creates space for personal sharing without feeling forced.
 Team members often discover unexpected commonalities that strengthen relationships.

 Virtual coffee roulette